pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * Nightfall DLP Action by nightfallai

+## GitHub Actions in the Modern Apps Ninja repository

 * Advantages and Disadvantages of using ecosystem workflows
 * GitHub Actions used in the Ninja repository